rijesha/blog/_posts/2018-01-14-aerial-cam-footprint.markdown

 $$ vertical\_ground =  (\tan{\frac{VFV}{2}} \times altitude) \times 2 \tag{3}$$

-Now this is great and all but it does not take into account the utm location of the UAV nor does it take into account the yaw of the UAV.
+Now this is great and all, but it does not take into account the utm location of the UAV nor does it take into account the yaw of the UAV.
 So let's do that.

-Let's start by defining two new variables that don't represent the total ground but just the ground from directly below the UAV. (in our case this will end up being exactly half of the ground.)
+Let's start by defining two new variables, that represent the distance of the ground from a point directly below the UAV. (in our case this will end up being exactly half of the ground.)

 $$ dx =  (\tan{\frac{HFV}{2}} \times altitude) \tag{4}$$

 $$ dy =  (\tan{\frac{VFV}{2}} \times altitude) \tag{5}$$

-This dx and dy disregard any yaw, so we will need to conver them into x and y in the UTM system by incorporating yaw.
+This dx and dy disregard any yaw, so we will need to convert them into x and y in the UTM system by incorporating yaw.
 (Also called psi in Tait_bryan)

 $$dutmx =  dx \times \cos{\psi} - dy \times \sin{\psi} \tag{6}$$